 If girls take up the vaccination at school, the programme will prevent at least 7 out of 10 cancers of the cervix (70%) and possibly even more in the future.
 But it takes between 10 and 20 years for a cancer to develop after HPV infection.
 So any benefits in reducing cervical cancer won’t be seen for quite a long time.
 But the number of cases of pre cancerous changes in the cervix (CIN) will fall quite rapidly.

 The HPV vaccine is now licensed to prevent anal warts and anal cancer.
 At the moment there is no vaccination programme for men in the UK.
 HPV does increase the risk of other types of cancer including penile and anal cancers in men.
 But it is not the only cause of these cancers and we don’t yet know how many of these cancers would be prevented by having the vaccine.
-They are rare cancers and vaccinating all men would be very expensive.
-It is thought that vaccinating girls will reduce the number of men getting HPV because infection occurs through sexual contact.
+They are rare cancers and vaccinating all men would be very expensive without knowing how well it works.

 The vaccine is being offered to girls from the age of 12 because they are unlikely to be sexually active and to have caught HPV.
 The research so far has shown that the vaccine works best at preventing HPV infection in younger women.
 If you are sexually active before you have the vaccine you may already have HPV and the vaccine won’t get rid of it.
 But there are still benefits from having the vaccine.
 There are many different types of HPV so even if you have HPV it may not be HPV 16 or 18.
 Types 16 and 18 are the types that are most likely to cause cancer of the cervix and it is these high risk types that the vaccines protect against.